modalityone/modality/CONTRIBUTING.md

 # How to contribute to Modality

-Thank you so much for your wish to contribute to Modality.
-There are many areas where help is needed, and we have listed here some suggestions, but we are open to your own suggestions too.
+Thank you so much for your wish to contribute to Modality!
+There are many areas where help is needed, and we have listed some suggestions below, but we are also open to your own suggestions.

 ## Reporting bugs